briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 ### Reboot

+TODO: Think about reordering rEFInd and initramfs since need MOK to be generated first?

+TODO: Add instructions on using `makepkg` since we need it for `signed-shim`

 Now that everything is set up correctly (supposedly), you should be able to exit the chroot environment, `umount -R /mnt` everything, and simply `reboot` your machine.
 If your system boots up, great you did it!
 If it didn't, well,